BillJr99/Ursinus-CS173/_pages/Assignments/Thematic/asmt-purpleamerica.md

 </details>

-Try passing these newly scaled x and y coordinate arrays to your polygon drawing function; they should now render (albeit in a single color).

 ### Drawing a Custom Polygon using an Array of Coordinates
 Earlier, we drew circles and rectangles on the screen using x and y coordinates.
 We can also draw custom polygons by providing the x and y coordinate of each corner (that is, where to draw each line of the polygon).
 We can specify all the x and all the y coordinates at once using an array, which combines all the x and y points into a single variable.
 Here is an example that you can try: